 Switzerland: PROXINVEST will OPPOSE the election of all members of the executive management to the Board of directors.

 c.
-The executive director serves or will serve on the audit committee or the remuneration committee.
+The executive director serves or will serve on the audit committee, the remuneration committee or the nomination committee.

-United Kingdom: PROXINVEST will OPPOSE the election of all non-independent directors to the audit and remuneration committees.
+United Kingdom: PROXINVEST will OPPOSE the re-election of all non-independent directors seating on the audit or remuneration committees.